Source code for mmodel.modifier

 def zip_loop_inputs(parameters: list):

-"""Modify function to iterate the parameters pairwise.
+"""Modify function to iterate over the parameters pairwise.

-:param list parameters: list of the parameters to loop
+:param list parameters: list of the parameters to loop.

-only one parameter is allowed.
-If a string of the parameters is
+If a string of the parameters is provided, the parameters should be

-provided, the parameters should be delimited by ", ".
+delimited by ", ".

 """